Duration & Fees

 DAY 13: Victoria Falls to Chobe National Park, Botswana (B / L / D)

-Today the group will leave Zimbabwe and cross tthe border into Botswana.
+Today the group will leave Victoria Falls and cross the border into Botswana.
 Once border formalities have been completed the group will continue to the town of Kasane, situated on the banks of the Chobe River which forms a border between Botswana, Namibia and Zambia and is the main water source to the Chobe National Park.
 After lunch there will be time to relax and in the afternoon the group will leave for the Chobe National Park Overnight Mobile excursion - an overnight experience in the wilds of the Chobe National Park.
 Chobe is one of Botswana's premier game parks, renowned for its large elephant herds.
 The afternoon will be spent in search of wildlife while game driving to the camp within the park, where the evening will be spent surrounded by the night-time noises of the local wildlife.
 It may be possible to see the rare Sable and Roan Antelope on the game drive, with their majestic backward slanting horns, or try to keep a count of the Lilac Breasted Rollers that swoop by.
 After the night in the bush the group will head out early to continue the search for wildlife before packing up the camp and heading back to Kasane.